frictionlessdata/website/site/software/README.md

      <img src="/img/software/livemark.png" style="width: 200px; border:dashed 1px #555; padding: 10px; border-radius: 10px;" />
      <h3>Livemark</h3>
    </a>
-   <p> Livemark is a static site generator that extends Markdown with interactive charts, tables, scripts, and more.</p>
+   <p> A static site generator that extends Markdown with interactive Frictionless charts, tables, scripts, and more.</p>
  </div>
 </div>

 </div>
 </div>

-## Software Guide
+## Which software is right for me?

-Choosing a right tool for the job might be challenging.
-Here we provide some recommendations:
+Choosing the right tool for the job can be challenging.
+Here are our recommendations:

-### Visual Interface
+### Visual Interfaces

-If you prefer to use visual interfaces Frictionless recommends:
+If you prefer to use a visual interface:

-- We're working on our brand-new Frictionless Application.
-It's going to be released in 2021 and while it's not available you can use [Data Package Creator](https://create.frictionlessdata.io/) as a data package visual interface and [Goodtables On-Demand](http://try.goodtables.io/) for data validation.
+- **Frictionless Application (coming soon):** We're working on our brand-new Frictionless Application that will be released in 2021.
+Until then, you can use the visual interfaces [Data Package Creator](https://create.frictionlessdata.io/) to create and edit data packages and [Goodtables On-Demand](http://try.goodtables.io/) for data validation.
-- For ensuring data quality of your data in on Github Frictionless provides [Frictionless Repository](https://repository.frictionlessdata.io/).
-It's easy to enable it for a repository and it provides visual quality reports and validation statuses on Github.
+- **Frictionless Repository:** For ensuring the quality of your data on Github, Frictionless provides [Frictionless Repository](https://repository.frictionlessdata.io/).
+This creates visual quality reports and validation statuses on Github everytime you commit your data.
-- For discovering, publishing, and sharing data we have [DataHub.io](https://datahub.io/).
-It's managed service so you can just sign-in and find, share and publish quality data even though not having programming skills.
+- **DataHub:** For discovering, publishing, and sharing data we have [DataHub.io](https://datahub.io/) which is built on Frictionless software.
+Using this software as a service, you can sign-in and find, share, and publish quality data.

-### Command-line Interface
+### Command-line Interfaces

 If you like to write commands in the command-line interface:

-- Frictionless provides [Frictionless Framework](https://framework.frictionlessdata.io/) that is shipped with an ultimate command-line interface to describe, extract, validate, and transform data.
-Using the "frictionless" command you can achieve many goals without writing Python code.
+- **Frictionless Framework:** For describing, extracting, validating, and transforming your data, Frictionless provides the [Frictionless Framework's](https://framework.frictionlessdata.io/) command-line interface.
+Using the "frictionless" command you can achieve many goals without needing to write Python code.
-- For data journalists and technical writers we have a project called [Livemark](https://livemark.frictionlessdata.io/).
-Using the "livemark" command you can publish a website powered by markdown articles.
+- **Livemark:** For data journalists and technical writers we have a project called [Livemark](https://livemark.frictionlessdata.io/).
+Using the "livemark" command in the CLI you can publish a website that incorporates Frictionless functions and is powered by markdown articles.

-### High-level Programming
+### Programming Languages

-If you feel comfortable with programming:
+If you want to use or write your own Frictionless code:

-- The [Frictionless Framework](https://framework.frictionlessdata.io/) is way to go if you need general data programming in Python.
+- **Frictionless Python Framework:** For general data programming in Python, the [Frictionless Framework](https://framework.frictionlessdata.io/) is the way to go.
 You can describe, extract, validate, and transform your data.
-It's also possible to extend the framework adding new validation checks, transform steps, and many more.
+It's also possible to extend the framework by adding new validation checks, transformation steps, etc.
-- We have a lightweight version of the framework written in Javascript.
-[Frictionless Framework (JavaScript)](https://github.com/frictionlessdata/frictionless-js) is standardized "stream-plus-metadata" interface for accessing files and datasets, especially tabular ones (CSV, Excel).
+- **Javascript Framework:** We have a lightweight version of the Framework written in Javascript.
+[Frictionless Framework (JavaScript)](https://github.com/frictionlessdata/frictionless-js) is a standardized "stream-plus-metadata" interface for accessing files and datasets, especially tabular ones (CSV, Excel).

-### Low-level Programming

-If you want to integrate Frictionless:

-- Frictionless provides [Frictionless Libraries](https://libraries.frictionlessdata.io/) that is our standards implementations written in 10 languages.
-It provides metadata validation and editing among with other low-level data operations like reading or writing tabular files.
+- **Frictionless Libraries:** For Frictionless functions in other languages like R or Java, we have [Frictionless Libraries](https://libraries.frictionlessdata.io/).
+Each library provides metadata validation and editing along with other low-level data operations like reading or writing tabular files.
-- For visual integrations we have [Frictionless Components](https://components.frictionlessdata.io/).
-This project exposes some useful React components like a report or a schema that can be re-used in your application.
+- **Frictionless Components:** For adding Frictionless React components into your application, we created [Frictionless Components](https://components.frictionlessdata.io/).
+This project lets you integrate visual elements like validation reports, workflows, or schema editors into your application.